 "Not with me," said June.

 Of course this really is all about Chuck and not June, particularly his attempt to find a boyfriend for June.
-What hurt the most was that list of characteristics, suggesting that what June truly wanted was a stud, a bunk muffin, a blanket banana.
+What hurt the most was that list of characteristics, suggesting what June truly wanted was a stud, a bunk muffin, a blanket banana.
 He saw her hanging from tree branches and being ridden like a strong vine.
-He saw her carried into motel rooms that had linoleum floors and a TV mounted in a metal cage.
+He saw her carried into motel rooms with linoleum floors and a TV mounted in a metal cage.
 He saw her dancing with men whose reading lists were limited to speedometers, clever tattoos, and the labels on beer bottles.

 Of hairy Chechens, Chuck had no idea where to find one of those.
 He knew the local French teacher might have had links to an Austrian, possibly a Macedonian, but only recently she'd lost her job at the high school because of budget cuts.
 Zella, too, down at Zella's Eatery might be helpful.
 Zella knew everyone; however, she also told everyone everything she knew, and Chuck thought June would require some discretion.
 Teachers normally like to keep their sex lives out of public conversations.

 Chuck finally decided he would talk to Ken Handy (that is the man's real name).
 Since Emily Handy was named after Ken's grandmother, Ken tended to know all the ditches and the hidden nooks in town, all the pits and alleyways and secret places where a hairy Chechen or a hairy Macedonian might hide.
-Since Ken, too, had at one time been involved in local government, he also knew the difference between a great rumor that could be babbled about over coffee, and the secret need a man might confess because his heart hurt and all his memories seemed worthless.
+Since Ken, too, had at one time been involved in local government, he also knew the difference between a great rumor babbled about over coffee and the secret need a man might confess because his heart hurt and all his memories seemed worthless.

 "Chechen, I think, is only an example," Chuck said to Ken.
 "It's foreign in its effect, her way of saying close ties are not required."